Croatia–Kosovo relations: History

-Military
+Military cooperation

-On 15 July 2008 the Croatian Parliament approved Croatia's participation in the KFOR mission.
+Croatia and the Kosovo are close military allies with strong bilateral cooperation.
+On 15 July 2008 the Croatian Parliament approved Croatia's participation in the KFOR mission, a NATO-led peacekeeping mission in Kosovo.
 Croatia sent the first contingent consisting of 20 soldiers and 2 Mil Mi-17 helicopters to Kosovo on 1 July 2009.
 On 25 September 2015 the Parliament decided that Croatia can send up to 35 soldiers and 2 helicopters to Kosovo.
 The basic task of the Croatian contingent is to transport KFOR forces, cargo, and VIPs.
 As of 2019, Croatia has 34 troops serving in Kosovo, which is the 30th contingent so far.

-4th Prime Minister of Kosovo Agim Çeku participated in the Croatian War of Independence as a brigadier in the Croatian Army.
+The 4th prime minister of Kosovo, Agim Çeku, participated in the Croatian War of Independence as a brigadier in the Croatian Army.
 He regularly resides in Zadar where he was a professor at a local military school between 1984 and 1990.